 If you are a hardcore computer, a graphic designer working with heavy graphic software like Adobe Photoshop, Adobe Illustrator or InDesign, etc., this setting is ideal for you.
 Just enable the High-performance power plan and it will boost your computer’s performance.

-But there is an even more powerful plan hidden inside the Windows which is “Ultimate Performance Mode”.
-This setting is only recommended for the power users and not for everyone that’s why it is hidden.
+But there is an even more powerful plan hidden inside the Windows, which is the “Ultimate Performance Power Plan”.
+This setting is only recommended for the power users and not for everyone.
+That’s why it is hidden.
 With a little trick, you can find this setting.